 The heat inside is a good thing.
 It causes the inside surface to briefly melt and freeze back into a thin layer of ice, which made the igloo even more airtight!
 A little melting occurred (because I like it pretty warm!) but the water ran down the walls and never bothered me.
 The walls and ceiling did not seem materially thinner after a night of sleeping bag camping inside it.
 But I guess it would eventually weaken the walls and roof if it was kept really warm inside.

-I was surprised that the light of my camping lantern did NOT make the whole igloo glow from the outside.
-Only where the seams between the blocks was any light visible from outside.
+I was surprised that the light of my camping lantern did NOT make the whole igloo glow brightly from the outside.
+Only where the seams between the blocks was any significant light visible from outside.
 Even tents get lit up by a lantern, but I guess that 8" of packed snow blocked the light.

 In Chicago area weather, there were mostly days in the 20s and lower 30s, with around 15°F each night.
 So I was surprised that much of it collapsed after about a week.
 I realized that the structure was essentially like a brick archway.
 If even one brick would crumble, the entire arch would immediately collapse, because they are all squeezed together.

 It might have been that one of my blocks had some flaw in it, which allowed it to collapse.
-Weeks later, most of the blocks still survived, with some of the walls still standing.
+Weeks later, most of the blocks still survived, with some of the lower walls still standing.
 Clearly, extreme attention is needed to make sure that not even one of the blocks could crumble!

 But it makes me wonder just how long a real igloo lasts in Alaska or northern Canada.
 Does the heat they have from their fires inside gradually make it disappear?
 Do they have to build a new igloo each year?
 Interesting questions that had not occurred to me before my adventure!